kotechile/trend_analisys/trend-analysis-platform/QUICKSTART.md

 ## 🎉 Success!

-You should now have TrendTap running locally with:
+You should now have Idea Burst running locally with:
 - ✅ User authentication system
 - ✅ Affiliate research capabilities
 - ✅ Trend analysis tools